-Regardless if you are writing for yourself, for a small audience, or for the publishing market, you probably appreciate when your writing is supported.
-When we engage in an activity, it sure feels good to have the people around us offer positive support.
-Sometimes, that support keeps us going when we feel a little low, but the little things can add up to keep us motivated and creative.
+Whether you are writing for yourself, for a small audience, or for the publishing market, you probably appreciate when your writing is supported.
+That support may keep you going when you feel a little low.
+The little things can add up to keep you motivated and creative.

 When you spend your time alone, typing away at a keyboard, receiving positive support can be the difference between continuing in the craft or abandoning writing for another hobby.
-Since no other activity is as fulfilling as writing, few writers leave the craft altogether, though many take short breaks to recharge their batteries when they feel low.
+Few writers leave the craft altogether, but many take short breaks to recharge their batteries when they feel low.
 Writing can be a lonely hobby, especially when people don’t have the support they need.

 If You Want to Have a Friend, Be a Friend

-So, how does a writer find support?
-Drumming up support for one’s hobby can feel like a chore in itself, but the old adage is still true.
-If you want to have a friend, be a friend.
-This is certainly true for writers.
-If you want to be a supported writer, then support writers.
+How does a writer find support?
+Drumming up support for one’s hobby can feel like a chore in itself, but the old adage is true: If you want to have a friend, be a friend.
+This certainly applies to writers.
+If you want to be a supported writer, then support other writers.

 One way to support writers is to spend time with them.
 I know this might sound a little bit silly, especially considering that writing is a solitary exercise, but finding someone who is willing to listen to story ideas can be a challenge.
-Be willing to listen to another writer’s ideas about characters, storylines, poems, or research projects.
-By spending time listening to another writer talk about their ideas, you not only support another writer, but you earn an ear to listen to your story ideas.
-Many writers process verbally, so being able to talk about your writing can offer a big help in your writing process.
+Offer to listen to another writer’s ideas about characters, storylines, poems, or research projects.
+By spending time listening to another writer talk about their ideas, you not only support another writer, but you also earn an ear to listen to your story ideas.
+Many writers process verbally, so talking about your writing can be a huge help to your writing process.

 Another way to support writers is to be willing to read their work.
-The editing and revising steps of writing can be brutal for any writer, and if you have ever taken a story from initial brainstorm to publishable draft, then you know how much work it can be.
-Unfortunately, most people willing to read a piece of writing come in two types: the “I love everything you write” type and the “Here are the 500 errors I found” type.
+The editing and revising steps of writing can be brutal for any writer.
+If you have ever taken a story from initial brainstorm to publishable draft, then you know how much work it can take.
+Unfortunately, most people willing to read a piece of writing fall into two types: the “I love everything you write” type and the “here are the 500 errors I found” type.
 Neither of these readers is particularly helpful, because they lack the balanced perspective that a competent writer can offer during a revision.

 Leave a Review for Every Book You Read

 Find local writers, your writer friends, and members of your writing groups and read their books.
 After you read their books, ask them where you can leave a review.
-Amazon, Goodreads, and Kobo all allow readers to leave personalized book reviews.
-These reviews can make an enormous difference for writers, because the more reviews that writers have, the more likely their books are to be included in the criteria for search engines.
+Amazon, Goodreads, and Kobo all allow readers to leave original book reviews.
+These reviews can make an enormous difference for writers.
+The more reviews that writers have, the more likely their books are to be included in the criteria for search engines.